-Welcome to the Middle Country Food Service Program: We understand the critical role that wholesome eating plays in the educational process and the health of growing bodies at every stage of development.
+Welcome to the 2023-24 Middle Country Food Service Program/Community Eligibility Provision (CEP): We understand the critical role that wholesome eating plays in the educational process and the health of growing bodies at every stage of development.
 Our cooks use wholesome ingredients to freshly prepare our food, paying particular attention to the use of whole grains, fresh fruits and vegetables, lean meats, and healthy snacks.
 Nutritional breakfasts and lunches are available daily in all schools and are consistent with the dietary guidelines.

-Please visit the "Food Service Eboard" for program-related information such as the "Breakfast and Lunch menus," nutritional analysis, food allergens, and much more.
+Menus: On-line menus will be posting soon.
+Our monthly menus not only feature nutritional messages but also highlight a special fruit or vegetable of the month to encourage students to try new healthy choices.
+Please visit the "Food Service Eboard" for program-related information such as "Breakfast and Lunch menus," nutritional analysis, food allergens, and much more.
 Created by Whitsons Culinary Group, the FD Meal Planner incorporates an exciting new platform to build a meal that calculates the calories and nutrients based on the selected items.

 To access allergen information, click fdmealplanner.com and type in the student's school name.
 An additional optional feature allows you to set up an account to track dietary and nutritional information for your students/s.
 The government requires manufacturers to list the top eight allergens on the label if contained in the food.
 Food plants are not mandated to put information on the label regarding a potential risk for cross-contamination if multiple allergens such as soy and wheat are utilized on the production lines.
 As a courtesy, some companies do list this information.

-My School Bucks On-Line Payment - Funding your student's lunch account: Parents are encouraged to create an account at MySchoolBucks.com.
-This convenient online payment service is where you can directly deposit money into your student's meal account.
-This service helps to alleviate the concerns regarding lost or forgotten money, and provides funds for ala carte foods, beverages, and additional purchases.
-Available funds remaining in your My School Bucks account as of June 2022 will be carried over to the 2022-2023 school year.
-All negative balances should be paid promptly.
+My School Bucks On-Line Payment - Funding your student's account for snacks & second meals: Parents are encouraged to create an account at MySchoolBucks.com.
+This convenient online payment service is where you can directly deposit money into your student's meal account for ala carte items, snacks, or second meals.
+This service helps to alleviate concerns regarding lost or forgotten money, and provides funds for ala carte foods, beverages, and additional purchases.
+Available funds remaining in your My School Bucks account at the end of the year can be carried over to the following school year.